mapbender/mapbender-documentation/en/quickstart.rst

 Create an individual application
 ================================================================================

 Create a new application by providing basic information about your application.
-After that you use the edit mode to add elements, layers, styles (CSS-Editor) and security settings.
+After that, you can use the edit mode to add elements, layers, styles (CSS-Editor) and security settings.

 #. choose ``Applications --> New Application``